mk-fg/git-nerps/README.rst

   crypto mostly right, despite all the openssl shortcomings and with some caveats (mentioned in the readme there).

-  Upside is that it doesn't require python or extra crytpo modules like PyNaCl - bash and openssl are available everywhere.
+  Upside is that it doesn't require python or extra crytpo modules like PyNaCl/libnacl - bash and openssl are available everywhere.

 * `git-remote-gcrypt <https://github.com/bluss/git-remote-gcrypt>`__